CircuitHappy/ch-box-admin/README.md

 _The node script will start these services when needed

-`sudo apt-get install dnsmasq hostapd`
+`sudo apt-get install dnsmasq hostapd iw`

 `sudo systemctl disable dnsmasq`